-This recipe is not suitable until you are at the grains rung of the Atkins carb re-introduction ladder as there is flour product in this batter.
-But I found this necessary as all trials for such flat breads using coconut flour alone, almond flour alone or any combination thereof just has not done it for me.
+This recipe is not suitable until you are at the grains rung of the Atkins carb re-introduction ladder as there is some flour product in it.
+But I found this little bit of flour absolutely necessary.
+All trials for flat breads to dat attempting to use coconut flour alone, almond flour alone or any combination have come out just awful in my opinion.
+This bread is one step closer in the right direction.

-1 c. low-carb CarbQuik bake mix (I order at Netrition)
+1 c. low-carb CarbQuik bake mix (or some other low-carb bake mix)

 1 c. almond flour

 ½ c.
-Einkorn flour (I order from Jovial Foods)
+Einkorn whole wheat flour (from Jovial Foods)

 1½ tsp. baking powder